 The agency's senior leadership reviews all of the measures reported in section 7.
 However, we are most concerned with those that we can impact.
 For example, while we would like to have more researchers every year we are not able to control that.
 But we are able to impact response time to research queries or the time it takes us to process federal section 106 reviews.
-While we are able to report quantitative measures using charts and graphs we also monitor informal customer comments that occur outside of formal evaluation processes.
+While we are able to report quantitative measures, using charts and graphs, we also monitor informal customer comments that occur outside of formal evaluation processes.
 The agency's senior staff frequently interact with many of our customers in meetings and programs across the state where a member of the public will comment on how helpful a particular staff member was during their recent visit to the Archives & History Center.
 The vast majority of these comments are complimentary with only an occasional negative comment, usually based on the fact that we did not have the document or information they needed, not on the quality of the staff's effort.

-From FY96-97 through FY00/01 all supervisors were evaluated biannually by their staff members in an anonymous assessment program (Staff Assessment of Management Survey or SAMS).
+From FY96-97 through FY00-01, all supervisors were evaluated biannually by their staff members in an anonymous assessment program (Staff Assessment of Management Survey or SAMS).
 This review covered five key areas: leadership, communication/flexibility, innovation/planning, problem solving/decision-making, and organization/time management.
 Supervisors integrated the information from the SAMS survey into employee EPMS planning stages, often providing the employee with a training opportunity to address weak areas.
 Unfortunately, the staff member who implemented the program, our quality coordinator, was lost due to budget cuts, and the agency was unable to complete the SAMS review scheduled in May 2005.
 It is highly unlikely because of budget cuts that the agency will be able to reestablish the SAMS program in the near future.

-During the past year the agency has developed and implemented a workforce-planning program.
-With over 35% of the staff eligible to retire within the next 5 years it was critical for the senior staff to evaluate staffing needs.
+During the past year, the agency has developed and implemented a workforce-planning program.
+With over 33% of the staff eligible to retire within the next five years, it was critical for the senior staff to evaluate staffing needs.
 The revisions to the TERI program and the ability for an employee to retire and return to work in the same position at the same salary substantially changed both the agency's and the employee's options.
 In order to explore possible courses of action we instituted a program whereby each employee met with our human resource officer and discussed, without commitment on the part of either party, possible options for their future with the agency.
 This information permits senior staff to plan staffing needs for the next 3 to 5 years with more accuracy than before.
-In addition this information also allows senior staff to begin assigning some duties to junior staff members to evaluate their abilities before moving them into a more responsible position.
+In addition, this information also allows senior staff to begin assigning some duties to junior staff members to evaluate their abilities before moving them into a more responsible position.
+For example, when our deputy SHPO indicated she was going to retire in approximately nine months, the director immediately posted an in-house job announcement.
+He determined that he was going to promote from within the SHPO and over six months before the announced retirement announced the successor.
+This provided the new deputy SHPO with six months to work closely with her predecessor culminating in a seamless transition.